francescorn/francescorn/README.md

 My skills include HTML, CSS, Javascript, React, and Python.

-You can reach me at fcornwall@alum.vassar.edu.
+You can reach me at fcornwall@alum.vassar.edu

 <!---
 francescorn/francescorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.